dajare/wolf_email_template/readme.md

-# EMAIL TEMPLATE for WOLF CMS #
+# EMAIL TEMPLATE for WOLF CMS

 > Note: This readme.txt is readable text, but uses Markdown syntax
 > to make it more legible, and so that it can be rendered as HTML
 > by a Markdown interpreter.

-## Usage ##
+## Usage

 [Brief overview - see Documentation for full instructions]

 1. Enable plugin:
-   - copy the "email_contact" directory with ALL its contents to your wolf/plugins/directory
+   - unzip archive, rename "wolf_email_contact" to "email_contact" (remove "wolf_");
-   - go to the Administration > Plugins page, and check the "Enabled" box
+   - copy the "/email_contact" directory with ALL its contents to your /wolf/plugins/ directory;
-   - to the Settings tab, and save.
+   - go to the Administration > Plugins page, and check the "Enabled" box;
-   FULL instructions are now given from the Email Template link in the Admin page.
+   - FULL instructions are now given from the Email Template link in the Admin page.
 2. Create page for form (e.g., "Contact").
 3. Create child of that page for template (e.g. "Template"), with Layout set to "-none-" and Page Type set to "Email template",